 At the same time, however, Raveena said it would be wrong to say that there are no roles for her.
 "Today, I do not expect to get the roles that I was getting or doing in the '90s.
 Everyone should age gracefully and do the kind of roles that you can do with dignity and respect.
 My last film was 'Maatr' and I am glad I got to be part of such a powerful story," she said.

-The Maharashtra government has appointed Raveena Tandon as the brand ambassador of Sanjay Gandhi National Park.
-She said she has been passionate about wildlife since her childhood.
+In 2018, the Maharashtra government appointed Raveena Tandon as the brand ambassador of Sanjay Gandhi National Park.
+The actress has been passionate about wildlife since her childhood.
 "Wildlife needs our attention and I am glad to be associated with it.
-I am hoping to be part of progressive and greener environment," she said.
+I am hoping to be part of a progressive and greener environment," she said.

-Raveena Tandon has been dabbling in wildlife photography for some time now.
-Very few know, that recently, she showcased her maiden collection at an exhibition at Jehangir Art Gallery in Kala Ghoda, Mumbai.
+In fact, Raveena Tandon has been dabbling in wildlife photography for some time now.
+She had even showcased her maiden collection at an exhibition at Jehangir Art Gallery in Kala Ghoda, Mumbai in 2018.

 A vociferous animal activist, Raveena Tandon's interest in wildlife photography stems from her love for them.
-"It is amazing to see them in the natural habitat," says the actor, who hopes to have a solo exhibition of her clicks soon.
+"It is amazing to see them in the natural habitat," said the actor.

 Raveena Tandon is truly an inspirational personality, one should look upto.
 We wish her a very happy birthday.

-Bollywood diva and actress Raveena Tandon is celebrating her 44th birthday today, but she is ageing in reverse and looks stunning and gorgeous.
+It's Raveena Tandon's birthday today (October 26).
+The actress turns 45, but she is ageing like wine.
 Well, there is more to her than just her beauty and her acting career.
-We take a look at some lesser known facts about Raveena Tandon.
+We take a look at some lesser-known facts about Raveena Tandon.